S. Balachander: Film career

-S Balachander was born to Sundaram Iyer and Parvathi alias Chellamma.
-Sunderam Iyer was a patron of Papanasam Sivan and many other musicians in Mylapore, Chennai.
+S Balachander was born to Sundaram Iyer and Parvathi alias Chellamma on 18 January 1927 in Mylapore, a neighbourhood in present-day Chennai, Tamil Nadu.
+Sunderam Iyer was a patron of Papanasam Sivan and many other musicians in Mylapore.

 Balachander began as a child artist in the Tamil film Seetha Kalyanam in 1934, in which many members of his family acted.
 Balachander himself acted as a child musician in Ravana's court, and his father V. Sundaram Iyer acted as Janaka, elder brother S. Rajam as Rama and elder sister S. Jayalakshmi as Seeta.
 This was followed by appearances in Rishyasringar (1941) and Araichimani (1942).

 In 1948 Balachander directed the film En Kanavar.
 In 1954 he directed Andha Naal, a classic Tamil film noir thriller.

 Swati Tirunal Dispute

-S Balachander claimed that the composer Swati Tirunal was a figment of history's imagination, and he did not even exist.
+S Balachander claimed that the composer Swathi Thirunal Rama Varma was a figment of history's imagination, and he did not even exist.
 He accused Semmangudi Srinivasa Iyer of passing off his own compositions as Swati Tirunal's.
 Balachander also disputed Balamurali Krishna's claims of having invented new ragas.

 S Balachander was actively involved in the Swati Tirunal dispute at the time of his death.